 Racism is here, alive and well.
 It’s in me and in you, which I hope to tease out some more.
 Racism isn’t reserved for the crazy neo-Nazi or lone wolf, rather it’s deeper, wider, and mostly invisible.
 Can you see it in moments?
 Hear it?
 Feel it?
 With the monumental response after George Floyd we’ve now crossed the threshold of ignorance.
 We can’t ignore what our eyes have seen.
 It’s time to do something to tip the scales of racism in the favour of, “accept one another, just as God accepts you.”

 So what story will you chose to live out from here on?
 Who’s story will you chose to trust?

 Three years ago I remarked how sad I was about the current state of the contemporary church and their approach to righting racial wrongs.
 I quoted two reasons:

 - The very faith that raised me, evangelicalism, was the source of hateful ideologies that sought to diminish my humanity in favour of white nationalism.
 It also did little in terms of viable action to dismantle racism.

 - White moderates feel (ironically) victimized by race conversations and grow indifferent to the need for formative action.

 Three years later I have a lot more hope.
 There are people working diligently, tirelessly, to make the world in their world better.
 We are also witnessing a movement grow that includes a lot more people (white people) calling for systemic change.

 “Love one another, just as I have loved you.”

 Will you stand in the face of evil?
 Will you reject your dismay.
-Will you live out the character of Jesus as you glimpse pieces of heaven now?
+Will you live out the character of Jesus and bring about justice in your neighbourhood, city, and beyond?